The “Internet of Health Things:” Privacy and Security Issues in an Interconnected World

 It is vitally important that all health information, including IoHT Data, regain confidentiality, integrity, and availability.
 What standards are in place for identifying risks and vulnerabilities to IoHT Data, and managing them to an appropriate level?

-Thoughts around health information privacy and security automatically turn to HIPAA – the Health Information Privacy and Security Act, together with the Health Information Technology for Economic and Clinical Health (HITECH) Act amendments.
-Administered by the Department of Health & Human Services, Office for Civil Rights (OCR), the HIPAA Rules regulate privacy, security, individual rights, and breach notification for some (but not all) health information.
+Thoughts around health information privacy and security automatically turn to HIPAA – the Health Information Privacy and Security Act, together with the Health Information Technology for Economic and Clinical Health ("HITECH") Act amendments.
+Administered by the Department of Health & Human Services, Office for Civil Rights ("OCR"), the HIPAA Rules regulate privacy, security, individual rights, and breach notification for some (but not all) health information.
 Moreover, they require certain (but not all) persons who process that health information to put physical, administrative, and technical safeguards in place to protect it in all forms, and to institute a security management process (including risk analysis and risk management) to protect it in electronic form.
-That sounds exactly what IoHT device users want.
+That sounds exactly like what IoHT device users want.

 The HIPAA Rules, however, do not apply broadly enough to encompass all IoHT Data.
-Rather, they apply only to certain entities (covered entities
+Rather, they apply only to certain entities (covered entities and their business associates), with respect to a certain category of health data (protected health information ("PHI")):

 Protected health information is individually-identifiable information, created or received by or for a covered entity, relating to the provision of or payment for health care.